-The general principles and guidelines for the preparation of the charge policy which are determined in the Regulatory Decision take into account that the charge policy for connection to the transmission and distribution systems depends on various parameters and is determined according to the connection's voltage level, the type of network user (e.g., consumer, producer or self-producer) or even the user category (e.g. household, commercial or industrial consumer, etc.), particularly for the distribution system, by following the growth potential of the system and the market while resolving any new issues that arise.
+The general principles and guidelines for the preparation of the connection charge policy were determined by CERA through a Regulatory Decision, taking into account that the charge policy for connection to the transmission and distribution systems depends on various parameters and is determined according to the connection's voltage level, the type of network user (e.g., consumer, producer or self-producer) or even the user category (e.g. household, commercial or industrial consumer, etc.), particularly for the distribution system, by following the growth potential of the system and the market while resolving any new issues that arise.

-Furthermore, by Decision 01/2022, CERA, decided that:

-- For 2022, the regulated tariffs for T-NH, T-AS, T-NM, T-NL, T-MET, T-W, and T-BM of 2021 will remain in effect. - The approval of the Allowed Revenues for the TSOC cost recovery tariff for 2022, at €7,009,800. - The approval of the tariff for the recovery of the expenses of the TSOC (T-TSO) for 2022, at 0.11€c/kWh which, taking into account the allowed revenues for 2022, the surplus of 2018 is expected to be refunded to consumers.
+By Decision 317/2023, dated 15 September 2023, CERA decided that the regulated tariffs of the year 2022 shall remain in force for the year 2023.
+In addition, by Decision 318/2023, CERA, approved the tariff for the recovery of the expenses of the TSOC (T-TSO) for 2023, at 0.11€c/kWh which, taking into account the allowed revenues for 2022, the surplus of 2018 is expected to be refunded to consumers.

-The charges for the use of network for the year 2018 - 2022, as approved by CERA are shown in Table 2.
+The charges for the use of the network for the years 2019 - 2023, as approved by CERA are shown in Table 3.